 Ferret is an evented, objective hobby programming language.

-I don't think it's uncommon for a programmer to visualize an idealist language with all of their favorite features from each existing language glued together.
-But it's probably not that common to take the time to fabricate such a thing.
+I don't think it's uncommon for a programmer to visualize an idealist language with all of their favorite features from each existing one glued together and a few original ideas mixed in.
+But it's probably not all that common to take the time to fabricate such a thing.
 Ferret is my actualization of exactly that.

-Both the Ferret compiler and runtime are written in Perl currently, but I'm in the process of porting the runtime to Go.
-Eventually the Perl compiler will generate bytecode which runs in a Go interpreter.
+A very-high-level language, both its compiler and runtime are written in Perl, but I'm in the process of porting the runtime to Go.
+Eventually the Perl compiler will generate Go interpreter bytecode.

 Yes.
 It really is an IRC daemon.
 It's written in Perl.